 The Point-of-Care Infusion Verification Profile supports the electronic transfer of infusion parameters from a Bedside Computer assisted Medication Administration (BCMA) system to an infusion pump, including general purpose, syringe, or patient-controlled analgesia (PCA) pumps.
 This capability will reduce errors by eliminating keystroke errors and by increasing the use of automatic dosage checking facilitated by the onboard drug libraries in “smart pump” systems.
 In addition to the reduction of medication administration errors, this integration may also increase caregiver productivity and provide more contextual information regarding infusion data.

-Electronic transfer of infusion information from a pump to a clinical information system once an infusion has started can be accomplished using the Communicate PCD Data [PCD-01], possibly with Subscribe to PCD Data [PCD-02] transactions of the IHE-PCD Device Enterprise Communication Profile, as well as Communicate Infusion Event Data [PCD-10] of the IHE-PCD Infusion Pump Event Communication profile.
+Electronic transfer of infusion information from a pump to a clinical information system once an infusion has started can be accomplished using the Communicate PCD Data [PCD-01], possibly with Subscribe to PCD Data [PCD-02] transactions of the IHE-PCD Device Enterprise Communication Profile, as well as Communicate Infusion Event Data [PCD-10] of the IHE-PCD Infusion Pump Event Communication Profile.

 The goal of the proposed integration is to bring infusion systems into the electronic medication administration and documentation process.